senantagiyev/senantagiyev/README.md

 # Hi, I'm Sanan Taghiyev 👋

 ## 🚀 About Me
 Hello!
 I'm Sanan, a 25-year-old passionate Web Developer.
 My primary focus is on creating dynamic and efficient web applications using a variety of modern technologies.
 I'm always excited to work on challenging projects that push the boundaries of my skills.
-Whether it's backend development with **Python Django** or **PHP Laravel**, or front-end magic with **JavaScript**, I thrive on solving complex problems with creative solutions.
+Whether it's backend development with **Python Django** or **PHP Laravel**, or front-end magic with **JavaScript**, **HTML5**, **CSS**, I thrive on solving complex problems with creative solutions.

-I also have extensive experience working with databases, both relational like **MySQL** and non-relational like **MongoDB**.
-Collaboration and version control are key parts of my workflow, and I’m proficient in using **GitHub** and **GitLab** for managing my projects.
-I'm always looking to collaborate on new and innovative projects, and I believe in the power of teamwork.

 ## 💻 Tools & Technologies